El Camino Fundamental High School: Curriculum

 The school offers Advanced Placement courses in Chemistry, English, Government, Psychology, Biology, Environmental Science, Calculus, Statistics, Spanish, and History.
-They had AP courses in French and Physics before, then it was deleted.
+Currently, AP 2-D Studio Art has been added in 2023.
+They had AP courses in French and Physics before, then it was terminated.

 El Camino Band

 El Camino Fundamental High School has four academic bands and one Pep Band.
-All four bands are under the leadership of Band Director Kevin Glaser, who has been teaching at the school since 1994, was a News 10 KXTV Teacher of the Month in 2007, and has made the EC (El Camino) band program what it is today.
+All four bands are under the leadership of Band Director Gabriel 'Victory' Read.

 El Camino Choir

-Choral Director David Vanderbout, a 2005 graduate of El Camino High School, has led the school's choirs since 2012.
-He leads a beginning choir, and intermediate choir, and an advanced Jazz choir.
+Choral Director David Vanderbout, a 2005 graduate of El Camino High School, led the school's choirs from 2012 to 2022.
+He led a beginning choir, and intermediate choir, and an advanced Jazz choir.
+He has since left to teach at Jesuit High School.